 Many leaders are trying to lead people who are too comfortable doing things the way they’ve always done, and too afraid to do things differently.
 Some of the team is too comfortable, some are too afraid, and many are both.

 Comfort and fear are damaging in the workplace.
 People who are too comfortable don’t exert themselves any more than they have to.
-They become satisfied meeting a minimum standard of performance, equating “just enough” with good enough.
+They become satisfied with meeting a minimum standard of performance, equating “just enough” with good enough.

 At the same time, workers who are too fearful play it too safe.
 Fearful workers set safe goals, say safe things, and make safe choices.
 Because fearful workers spend far too much energy preserving what is, instead of pursuing what could be, their preoccupation with safety ultimately becomes dangerous for the business.